UTAH DEPARTMENT OF WORKFORCE SERVICES

 Reopening a Closed Claim

-You may reopen your claim online at jobs.utah.gov or by calling the Claims Center.
-Your claim will be reopened effective the Sunday of the week in which you contact Workforce Services.
+You may reopen your claim online at jobs.utah.gov.
+Your claim will be reopened effective the Sunday of the week in which you reopen your claim.
 You will need to provide the dates of employment and the names of all companies for whom you have worked, if any, since you last claimed benefits.
 You will also need to provide the names, addresses, and phone numbers for any out-of-state employers.

 - Fail to complete the eligibility review